-Part II: A thesis (PBIO 690) which shall normally be presented no later than 16 months after the date of enrolment for Part II.
+Part II: A thesis (PBIO 690).
 Students must consult the MSc regulations for details of other requirements for this degree.
 In determining the class of honours, Part I and Part II are weighted in the ratio 2:3.
 P: At least 60 points from 300-level BIOL courses Note: Students will normally be expected to take BIOL 309.